NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

     ..

-    Our code is similar to the before, but now we've read the entire file.
+    Our code is similar as before, but now we've read the entire file.
 To test that this worked.
 We'll :python:`print(data)`.
-Print statements in python require parenthesis around the object you wish to print, here it is data.
+Print statements in python require parenthesis around the object you wish to print, in this scenario the data object.

-    Try :python:`print('data')` as well, now Python will print the string :code:`data`, as it did for the hello world function, instead of the information stored in the variable data.
+    Try :python:`print('data')` as well.
+Now Python will print the string :code:`data`, as it did for the hello world function, instead of the information stored in the variable data.